diogro/expressionVariance-manuscript/main.md

 __Probability of being loss-of-function intolerant (pLI)__: Genes that are likely haploinsufficient (i.e., intolerant of heterozygous loss-of-function variants) were detected as those with fewer than expected protein-truncating variants (PTVs) in ExAC [@Lek2016-xw].
 We use genes with a pLI > 0.9 to test for the enrichment of loss-of-function intolerant genes in the genes exhibiting the highest and lowest 5% gene expression variance estimates.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Disease annotations__: We use the gene annotations for involvement with diseases provided by the supporting information Table S2 from Zhang et al. [-@Zhang2020-cl]

-## Epigenetic marks and gene features

-__Data used__: We first obtain various annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning].
-A subset of these annotations are used to quantify functional and molecular correlates of the gene expression variance metric: 1) promoter, coding, and 3' and 5' UTR are annotations from the RefSeq gene model; 2) CTCF, promoter flanking, transcribed, transcription start site, and enhancer categories were defined as the union [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 3) the repressed category was defined as the intersection [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 4) conserved elements were identified across 29 mammalian species [@lindblad2011high; @ward2012evidence]; 5) TFBS were identified from digital genomic footprinting of DNase hypersensitive sites in 57 cell lines [@gusev2014partitioning; @ENCODE2012-mz]; super-enhancers were defined as the union [@finucane2015partitioning] of all super-enhancers identified in 86 human cell and tissue types [@hnisz2013super]; 6) DHS sites were defined as the union [@finucane2015partitioning] of DHSs identified across 13 cell lines [@ENCODE2012-mz; @trynka2013chromatin].

-__Correlations__: We use the ppcor R package [@kim2015ppcor] v1.1 to run the pairwise partial Spearman correlations for three variables: the gene expression variance and mean ranks and the proportion of the gene regions (gene +/- 10 kb) made up of the various features described above, one at a time.
-We extract the partial Spearman correlation rho and p-values for the variance and mean associations with the chromatin and gene features.
-P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted $p < 0.05$ are considered significant.

 ## Cross-tissue vs. tissue-level chromatin states